iamgaurav12/MoveX/frontend/README.md

 5. **Captain Login**: If you are a captain, click on "Sign In as Captain" on the user login page to go to the captain login page.
 Enter your email and password to log in.
 6. **Captain Signup**: If you are a new captain, click on "Register as a Captain" on the captain login page to sign up.
 7. **Captain Logout**: To log out, navigate to the captain logout page.
+8. **Riding**: Navigate to the riding page to experience a ride.
+9. **Captain Home**: Navigate to the captain home page to view captain details.
+10. **Captain Riding**: Navigate to the captain riding page to experience a ride as a captain.

 ## Technologies Used